mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 #### Iterative solver with algebraic multigrid preconditioning

-[^2]
+[2]

 ---

-[^1] J.-F. Gerbeau and M. Vidrascu.
+[1] J.-F. Gerbeau and M. Vidrascu.
 A quasi-Newton algorithm based on a reduced model for fluid- structure interaction problems in blood flows.
 ESAIM: Mathematical Modelling and Numerical Analysis (Mod´elisation Math´ematique et Analyse Num´erique), 37(4):631–647, 2003

-[^2] M. W. Gee, U. Küttler, and W. A. Wall.
+[2] M. W. Gee, U. Küttler, and W. A. Wall.
 Truly monolithic algebraic multigrid for fluid–structure interaction.
 International Journal for Numerical Methods in Engineering, 85(8):987–1016, 2011

+[3] K. E. Jansen, C. H. Whiting, and G. M. Hulbert.
+A generalized-α method for integrating the filtered Navier–Stokes equations with a stabilized finite element method.
+Computer Methods in Applied Mechanics and Engineering, 190(3–4):305–319, 2000